Effects of LESA in Three-Dimensional Supernova Simulations with Multi-Dimensional and Ray-by-Ray-plus Neutrino Transport: Physics Origin of the LESA Phenomenon

 \section{Physics Origin of the LESA Phenomenon}

 What is the physical mechanism that leads to the LESA lepton-emission asymmetry?
 Why does the dipole mode become the dominant multipole component after a few 100\,ms of post-bounce evolution?
 In the following we intend to further illuminate the development of convection in the proto-neutron star, where the major contribution to LESA is produced.
-For this purpose we attempt, tentatively, to establish a link to the theoretical discussion of the onset of thermal instability in spherical shells by \citet{1961hhs..book.....C}.
-Although this cannot provide a satisfactory explanation of the properties of the system in the fully nonlinear stage, we will be able to demonstrate that the different $l$-components in the mode spectrograms of the lepton-number flux (Figure~\ref{fig:lesa_multipoles_cmap_s20_s90}) exhibit a growth behavior compatible with basic expectations from Chandrasekhar's linear theory.
+For this purpose we explore, tentatively and experimentally, whether there could be an analogy between the occurrence of different spherical harmonics modes and the possibility of a dominant dipole in the convective proto-neutron star shell of our models on the one hand, and the excitation of harmonics of different orders in thermally unstable spherical shells as theoretically discussed by \citet{1961hhs..book.....C} on the other hand.
+Since the LESA lepton-number emission dipole asymmetry mainly originates from the proto-neutron star convection zone, we consider such a connection as a not too far-fetched possibility.
+Although such a link cannot provide a satisfactory explanation of the properties of the system in the fully nonlinear stage, we will be able to demonstrate that the different $l$-components in the mode spectrograms of the lepton-number flux (Figure~\ref{fig:lesa_multipoles_cmap_s20_s90}) exhibit a growth behavior compatible with basic expectations from Chandrasekhar's linear theory.
 Besides the fact that this connection may be considered as a check of physical consistency, our analysis also allows for speculations about the subsequent evolution of the system in view of the trends displayed by its characteristic parameters.

 Building up on the seminal work by Lord Rayleigh, \citet{1961hhs..book.....C} determined the critical conditions for the onset of thermal instability in fluid spheres and spherical shells by linear stability analysis of a variety of situations, invoking simplifying assumptions (e.g., the Boussinesq approximation, simple radial dependences of gravity and temperature, and constant medium-dependent coefficients such as those for volume expansion, viscosity, specific heat, or thermal conductivity).
 He constitutes that, provided the principle of the exchange of stabilities is valid (i.e., that the transition from stability to instability occurs via a stationary pattern of fluid motions instead of oscillatory motions), instability will set in for disturbances of the spherical harmonics mode $l$ with the lowest value of the critical Rayleigh number.
 This means that at marginal stability the convective pattern will manifest itself in this $l$-mode when the Rayleigh number ${\cal R}$ of the system,